 Armed with a net designed to catch butterflies and used to capture passerines (perching birds) such as sapsuckers, wrens, and warblers, I crept towards the Canada goose at a snail’s pace.
-Behind me was the box I begged off of the Dick’s Sporting Goods clerk earlier and my gloves, of which the Hotline operator for the day advised me to abandon as they “interfere with the dexterity of the hands.”
+Behind me was the box I begged off of the Dick’s Sporting Goods clerk earlier and my gloves, of which my friend advised me to abandon as they “interfere with the dexterity of the hands.”

-I had no experience capturing geese of any sort, especially geese located in the midst of a protective flock, but the day was so busy that there were no other volunteers available to investigate a limping goose.
-Literally no one else, meaning I was by myself in Centennial Park near the busy Touhy and McCormick Avenue intersection, praying that my movements did not drive any of the dozens of ducks and geese towards the cars racing by alongside the park.
+I had no experience capturing geese of any sort, especially geese located in the midst of a protective flock.
+I was by myself in Centennial Park near the busy Touhy and McCormick Avenue intersection, praying that my movements did not drive any of the dozens of ducks and geese towards the cars racing by alongside the park.

 The ubiquitous Canada goose has a 30- to 43-inch body with a wingspan of 4 to 6 feet.
 At their smallest adult size, they weigh about 7 pounds, and at their largest, about 20 pounds.
 My mind raced with these facts trying to talk me out of this rescue attempt, yet I knew I could be the difference between this bird living and dying.
 I had to try.
 My rather blithe instructions from the operator were to put the net over his head, then throw a towel (or a coat) over him, pinning his wings to his body, and carry him over to the box where I would place him neatly inside and secure the top of the box.